MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-getenvironment-method.md

 ---
-title: "GetEnvironment Method"
+title: GetEnvironment method
-description: "The GetEnvironment method in control add-in for Business Central" ms.custom: na ms.date: 04/01/2022 ms.reviewer: na ms.topic: reference
+description: The GetEnvironment method in control add-in for Business Central. ms.custom: na ms.date: 03/19/2024 ms.reviewer: na ms.topic: reference
 author: solsen
 ---

-# GetEnvironment Method
+# GetEnvironment method

 Gets information about the environment that the control add-in is using.
 For more information, see [Control Add-in Object](../devenv-control-addin-object.md).